ruyi101/JE-IRT-anoynamous/README.md

-# JE-IRT-anoynamous
+# JE-IRT (Anonymous)

-This is the anoynamous Github repo for paper *A GEOMETRIC LENS ON LLM ABILITIES THROUGH JOINT EMBEDDING ITEM RESPONSE THEORY*
+This is the anonymous GitHub repository for the paper:
+*A Geometric Lens on LLM Abilities through Joint Embedding Item Response Theory (JE-IRT)*.